osherjacobs/LabWork_Findings/vector8_asr_corrected.md

 Enabling Credential Guard raises the bar meaningfully.
 It is not a reason to skip it.
 But it is not an unconditional boundary.

+**Note:** The target in this test is a standalone WORKGROUP machine.
+Credential Guard's primary protection — isolating domain credential material in the Virtual Secure Mode — does not apply in this configuration.
+The Credential Guard discussion in this writeup is included for completeness and applies to domain-joined environments where this technique would more typically be deployed.

 ---

 ## Open Questions